 - Impact your campus, church, or community for good and be empowered with the networks and resources to be successful.

 - Gain valuable skills and experience in organizing and mobilization, advocacy and public policy, leadership development, and more.

 - Build community with like-minded Christians around the country.

-- Benefit from numerous resources and ongoing trainings, beginning with the all-expenses-paid training retreat.
+- Benefit from numerous resources and ongoing trainings, beginning with the training retreat August 2-6, 2021.

 - Meet internship or other academic credit requirements for graduation.

 - Get paid: Fellows receive a $1,000 stipend ($500/semester).

 - Eligibility to apply for a significant scholarship to take a 4-credit online class on environmental justice or law and policy at the Au Sable Institute.